vasu-patel-123/Team-HamburgerHelpers-final-Project/taskii/README.md

 # Installation
 1. Clone the repository from its source.

-2. Install the required dependencies by running the following command in your terminal: flutter pub get
+2. Install the required dependencies by running the following command in your terminal: **flutter pub** get

-3. Set up your development environment by ensuring Flutter is configured (use "flutter doctor" to check).
+3. Set up your development environment by ensuring Flutter is configured (use **flutter doctor** to check).

 4. Run the app in development mode using your editor or command line interface.